PRELIMINARY PROXY STATEMENT

 Director Nominees Biographies

-Gary Wilcox, Ph.D., Vice-Chairman and Interim Chief Executive Officer
+Gary Wilcox, Ph.D., Chairman and Chief Executive Officer

-Dr. Wilcox has been a director of Cocrystal since January 2, 2014 and has served as the Interim Chief Executive Officer since July 22, 2016.
+Dr. Wilcox has been a director of Cocrystal since January 2, 2014 and has served as the Chief Executive Officer since July 22, 2016.
+Dr. Wilcox has served as Chairman since February 1, 2020.
 From January 2, 2014 until March 11, 2015, Dr. Wilcox served as the Chairman of the Board (Co-Chairman beginning November 25, 2014) and Chief Executive Officer of Cocrystal.
 He is a co-founder of Cocrystal Discovery and served as its Chief Executive Officer from 2008 through March 2015.
-Since 2012, Dr. Wilcox has been a director of the Daily Journal Corporation (Nasdaq:DJCO), a publisher of legal newspapers and websites, and a developer of legal case management software.
-From 1993 to 2007, Dr. Wilcox served as Executive Vice President of Operations and a member of the Board of Directors of Icos Corporation (Nasdaq:ICOS), where he played a key role in the development of Cialis, a drug with annual sales of $2 billion.
+From 2012 to 2021, Dr. Wilcox served as a director of the Daily Journal Corporation (Nasdaq:DJCO), a publisher of legal newspapers and websites, and a developer of legal case management software.
+From 1993 to 2007, Dr. Wilcox served as Executive Vice President of Operations and a member of the Board of Directors of Icos Corporation (Nasdaq:ICOS), where he played a key role in the development of Cialis, a drug which achieved annual sales of $2 billion.
 In 1982, Dr. Wilcox co-founded Ingene Inc. (Nasdaq:IGEI), serving as its Chairman, President and CEO through private financings, an IPO and a successful merger with XOMA Corporation (Nasdaq:XOMA) in 1989.
 From 1989-1993 Dr. Wilcox was Vice Chairman of the Board of Directors and Executive Vice President of Xoma.
 From 1974 until 1984, Dr. Wilcox was a Professor of Microbiology and a member of the Molecular Biology Institute at UCLA.
 He has served on 15 boards of directors including Nasdaq, New York and London stock exchange companies as well as private technology companies.

 Phillip Frost, M.D., Director